Looking For Something Florida Keys Related?

 This thrill is amplified when it comes to hunting this particular aquatic invasive species.
 Due to their poisonous spines, the game is substantially kicked up a notch.

-As an Amazon Associate I earn from qualifying purchases such as the following groups of items.
+As an Amazon Associate I earn from qualifying purchases such as the items above and further below.

 Florida spearfishing is a dangerous sport that has numerous restrictions attached to it.
 However, it has taken on a new and vital role by helping to protect these beautiful waters.
 In fact, it could be said that Florida spearfishing has gone eco-friendly.